 Overview: Learn the basics of maintaining and editing a website the responsive web templates.
 As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to and publish content.

-Spring 2018 Training Schedule
+Summer 2018 Training Schedule

 Accessibility Training (Mandatory)